Pillars of Society (1920 film)

 Pillars of Society is a 1920 British silent drama film directed by Rex Wilson and starring Ellen Terry, Norman McKinnel and Mary Rorke.
 It was based on the 1877 play The Pillars of Society by Henrik Ibsen.
-Location shooting was done in Norway.
+Location shooting was done in Norway, in particular in Grimstad.
+The adaptation is the first film screenplay written by Lydia Elizabeth Hayward.

 Plot

 In Norway a shipping magnate frames his absent brother-in-law for theft and betrayal of his mistress.